sekedoua/sport-containerized-api-ecs-elb/README.md

 ### **Set Up ECS Cluster with Fargate**
 1. Create an ECS Cluster:
-- Go to the ECS Console → Clusters → Create Cluster.
+- Go to the ECS Console → Clusters → Create Cluster
 - Name your Cluster (sports-api-cluster)
 - For Infrastructure, select Fargate, then create Cluster